 The Religious worker should generally apply at the U.S. Embassy or Consulate with jurisdiction over their place of residence by submitting the DS-160 online.
 As part of the visa application process, an interview at the embassy consular section is required for visa applicants from age 14 through 79.
 Persons age 13 and younger, and age 80 and older, generally do not require an interview, unless requested by the embassy or consulate.
 During the visa application process, an ink-free, digital fingerprint scan will be quickly taken.
-Some visa applications require furtheradministrative processing, which takes additional time after the visa applicant’s interview by a Consular Officer.
+Some visa applications require further, which takes additional time after the visa applicant’s interview by a Consular Officer.
 There is no requirement that applicants for “R” visas have a residence abroad that they have no intention of abandoning, but they must intend to depart the United States at the end of their lawful status.

 - An application, Nonimmigrant Visa Application, Form DS -160, completed and submitted online and payment of the appropriate fee.

-- A passport valid for travel to the United States and with a validity date at least six months beyond the applicant’s intended period of stay in the United States (unless country-specific agreements provide exemptions).
+- A passport valid for travel to the United States and with a validity date at least six months beyond the applicant’s intended period of stay in the United States (unless provide exemptions).
 If more than one person is included in the passport, each person must complete an application.